TULiberalArts/Chinese/pages/undergradaute.md

 title: Undergraduate
 permalink: /undergraduate/
 layout: page
-keywords: 'chinese, bachelors degree, minor'
+keywords: 'chinese, bachelors degree, certificate in Chinese specialization, minor'
 description: >-
   Our undergraduate options include our thriving language program as well as courses  taught in English on Chinese culture and history.
 We offer a major, a